 Second, our activity in different asset classes allows us to cross-reference market signals to improve our sense of how risk is being priced.
 For instance, sharp movements in credit spreads can often indicate that a shortage of liquidity could be impacting a range of asset classes.

-A brief lookback at our first full year
+A brief look back at our first full year for the strategy

 Flexibility proved very useful and additive during a volatile 2018, as various portfolio actions helped improve resilience and returns.
 Below we review some key decision points: